mpusz/wg21-papers/src/2982R1_std_quantity_as_a_numeric_type.md

    the thing being returned there.
 2. Such a concept constrains the type returned from the function.
 This means that it works as a unit test to verify if our function actually performs what it is supposed to do.
-If there is an error in quantity expressions, we will learn about it right away.
+If there is an error in the quantity equation, we will learn about it right away.

 ## Constraining a variable on the stack